-Hi my name is Ashlee and I am a recovering perfectionist.
-I thought I had healed this little flaw and found my way, but somehow perfectionism has creeped back in.
-A funny thing about healing perfectionism is the desire to do so perfectly.
+Hi, my name is Ashlee and I am a recovering perfectionist.
+I thought I had healed this little flaw and found my way, but somehow perfectionism has crept back in.
+A funny thing about healing perfectionism is the desire to do so perfectly. 🙂

 I’m not sure exactly when perfectionism reared its ugly head again.
 It happens subtly.
 Things seem like they are going just fine and you haven’t changed a bit, but really vulnerability is gone and shame has come in.
 Looking back, I can see the markers, but I didn’t realize what was happening.

 I was surprised to see recently I had fallen into that old habit or trying to do things just right.
-Perfectionism comes in silent but is like a fast growing cancer.
-At first I felt justified and believed I was holding back and procrastinating for good reasons.
+Perfectionism comes in silent but is like fast-growing cancer.
+At first, I felt justified and believed I was holding back and procrastinating for good reasons.
 My desire to produce quality and creative work is important to me.
 I didn’t realize that perfectionism had crept in until I took an honest look at what is holding me back.

 Perfectionism kills connection and fosters isolation.
 Perfectionism smashes creativity and leaves daunting tasks in its wake.
 Perfectionism rarely serves and often hurts.
 Perfectionism is kind of like that friend in elementary school who was always on again-off again.
 You never knew quite where you stood until you felt the familiar sting of shame.
 You wonder why you thought you could trust her because you have already learned that when you play with fire, you definitely will get burned.
 Yet, you keep hoping things will be different this time.